Grant access to Azure blob and queue data with RBAC in the Azure portal

 RBAC roles for blobs and queues

-Azure provides the following built-in RBAC roles for access to storage data:
+Azure provides the following built-in RBAC roles for authorizing access to blob and queue data using Azure AD and OAuth:

 - Storage Blob Data Owner: Use to set ownership and manage POSIX access control for Azure Data Lake Storage Gen2 (preview).
 For more information, see Access control in Azure Data Lake Storage Gen2.